bbannier/spicy-course/src/parser_additional_state.md

 };
 ```

-By unit variables are initialized with the default value of the type, e.g., for
+By default unit variables are initialized with the default value of the type,
-a `uint8` with `0`.
+e.g., for a `uint8` with `0`.

 ```admonish info
 If you want to capture whether a unit variable (or any other variable) was set,